yetanalytics/xapi-post-client/CONTRIBUTING.md

 ### Tests

-In order for us to merge a Pull Request it must pass the `make ci` Makefile target.
+In order for us to merge a Pull Request it must pass the `make test-unit` Makefile target.
 This target runs a set of unit, integration and/or conformance tests which verify the build's behavior.
 Please run this target and remediate any issues before submitting a Pull Request.

 We ask that when adding or changing functionality in the system that you examine whether it is a candidate for additional or modified test coverage and add it if so.
 You can see what sort of tests are in place currently by exploring the namespaces in `src/test`.